IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_hosts.html.markdown

 	* `vcpu` - The total VCPU of the dedicated host.
 Nested `vcpu` blocks have the following structure:
 		* `architecture` - The VCPU architecture.
 		* `count` - The number of VCPUs assigned.
-	* `zone` - The zone this dedicated host resides in.
-Nested `zone` blocks have the following structure:
+	* `zone` - The globally unique name of the zone this dedicated host resides in.
-		* `href` - The URL for this zone.
-		* `name` - The globally unique name for this zone.

-* `first` - A link to the first page of resources.
-Nested `first` blocks have the following structure:
-	* `href` - The URL for a page of resources.

-* `limit` - The maximum number of resources that can be returned by the request.

-* `next` - A link to the next page of resources.
-This property is present for all pagesexcept the last page.
-Nested `next` blocks have the following structure:
-	* `href` - The URL for a page of resources.

 * `total_count` - The total number of resources across all pages.